 Test access to your controller:

-In the address field input two backslash characters followed by the IP Address or DNS Hostname of your controller e.g. \\192.168.1.100 and press enter.
-You should get access to your controller
+In the address field input two backslash characters followed by the IP Address or DNS Hostname of your controller e.g. \\192.168.1.100 and press Enter

 If you have installed CNCnetPDM on your PC with a license other than a ‘free license’ and run this program from the folder where CNCnetPDM is installed you can modify all OPC Items.
 Otherwise you can monitor, read and write all predefined OPC items.
 Please see licensing for details or contact us if you have any questions.